 It is an excellent tool for experimentation and a perfect tool for hobbyist DIY projects.
 Nevertheless, it lacks the right testing tools for professional usage.

 PCB arts demand art ideas.
-After choosing an ideal tool, you will need to carefully consider the idea behind the art you will develop and whether it will be easy and affordable to produce it.
-Once you establish your concept, the process of designing it is simple.
-It often follows the steps below
+After choosing an ideal tool, you will need to carefully consider the concept behind the art you will develop and whether it will be easy and affordable to produce it.
+Once you establish your idea, the process of designing it is simple.
+It often follows the steps below.

 Before you set out to develop any PCB Art, it is recommendable to layout the circuit schematic of the PCB you intend to produce.
 A schematic diagram will enable you to establish the number of components you need for a PCB with their connections.
-The PCB designing tools (described above) can then import all the necessary components, wires and footprints to ease your process of designing.
+The PCB designing tools (described above) can then import all the necessary details, wires, and footprints to ease your process of designing.

-When drawing schematic diagrams, you need to be keen and import the components independently and modify their parameters (e.g., resistance, capacitance, etc.) selectively.
+When drawing schematic diagrams, you need to be keen and import the components independently and selectively modify their parameters (e.g., resistance, capacitance, etc.).
 An error made in the schematic is likely to cost the final product of a PCB.

-At this point, you should (not necessarily) strive to create your connections and components placement to represent the art you intend to create vividly.
+At this point, you should (not necessarily) strive to create your connections and components placement to represent the art you intend to make vividly.

 Here is where you will isolate the different interacting modules of your PCB project and how they are interrelated.
 You will need to prune any unnecessary components, unwarranted interconnection, and any unnecessary cost.

-At this phase, you will need to begin aligning your Schematic components into the desired art you intend to produce.
+You will need to begin aligning your Schematic components into the desired art you intend to produce at this phase.

 An important PCB design guideline to follow when optimizing and drawing the PCB art at this step is to keep the power source/unit of your PCB as close to your circuit’s modules as you can.

-Once you complete the process of creating the schematic.
-It will be important to eventually carve out the actual shape and design of your PCB.
+Once you complete the process of creating the schematic, it will be necessary to eventually carve out the actual shape and design of your PCB.
 Here you will only need to know the dimensions of your design (from the schematic), then use an image designing software to design shape or a layer for your PCB.

-All the real arts on a PCB should be saved on SVG format to enable secure processing on other image processing applications.
+All the authentic arts on a PCB should be saved in SVG format to enable secure processing on other image processing applications.